ducquando/learn-swift/README.md

 ## General Information

-Swift was *created on December 3, 2015, by Apple* on an attempt to replace the old-dying Objective-C for its application development purpose.
-However, in Stack Overflow's 2021 developer survey, only 5% of the community use Swift regularly, which is a very small percentage.
+Swift was *created on December 3, 2015, by Apple* in an attempt to replace the old-dying Objective-C for its application development purpose.
+However, in Stack Overflow's 2021 developer survey, only 5% of the community uses Swift regularly, which is a tiny percentage.

 So, why learn Swift?
-If you are looking for an easy, interacting but powerful programming language, Swift is the right choice for you.
+If you are looking for an easy, interacting but powerful programming language, Swift is the right choice.
 Apple even advertises that anyone, even children having no experience with coding, can learn it.
-However, if you want to become an Apple developer, learning Swift is a must.
+However, if you want to become an Apple developer, learning Swift is necessary.

-Apple also creates a paired compiler to run Swift code, which is named Xcode.
-You may find Xcode hard-to-use at first, but it will become mush easier and more powerful when continue being used.
-Additionally, SwiftUI, an UI development tool integrated in Xcode, is made in a way that runs and previews the code’s result directly on an Apple device instead of a console or pop-up window like Python does.
+Apple also creates a paired compiler to run Swift code called Xcode.
+You may find Xcode hard to use at first, but it will become much easier and more powerful when it continues being used.
+Additionally, SwiftUI, an UI development tool integrated into Xcode, is made in a way that runs and previews the code's result directly on an Apple device instead of a console or pop-up window like Python does.

-There are many resources for developers who are investigating Swift such as:
+There are many resources for developers who are investigating Swift, such as:

 - [The Swift programming language](https://docs.swift.org/swift-book/) for a comprehensive language guide
 - [Swift Playground](https://developer.apple.com/swift-playgrounds/) for interacting lessons on building apps using Swift
 - [Swift Documentation](https://developer.apple.com/documentation/swift) for detailed documentation
-- [Apple’s GitHub](https://github.com/apple) for public source code
+- [Apple's GitHub](https://github.com/apple) for public source code

 ## Getting Started